 “Humans had dreams too, you know, but you put an end to that!
 Your dream was a nightmare for the rest of the universe!
 I would have never participated in your sick vision before, and I sure as hell am not going to do it now!”

 “I must tell you, Orion, I expected no less from you.
 You must clearly possess great will and determination to have survived this long.
 You are not easily persuaded, even when it means going against what you think is beneficial for you.
 The light of truth may seem blinding right now, but once you adjust to it, you will see everything much more clearly than you did before.
 Now that you know, I am certain you will not be fooled by the Quorilaxian rhetoric, and you will take the best interest of the universe into consideration.
 That is why I know I can trust you to do the right thing.”

 “If you trust me so much, then why do you have these shackles practically cutting off my blood circulation?”

 “I knew they would be necessary to restrain you earlier, but once I have your full cooperation, you will be released.”

-“Come closer; it’s a secret,” I told her.
-She knelt and brought her face toward mine until it was a few inches away.
+“Come closer; it’s a secret,” I told her, and she seemed surprised but knelt until her face was only several inches away from mine.
 I seized the chance to launch a glob of spit at her, which landed near the back of her snout, right between her demonic eyes.
 The twelve guards all focused their weapons on me simultaneously, and the queen pulled her head away, returning to her full height and staring down at me with indignation.